jtakilol/expert-fiesta/README.md

 # Kernel Exploit

-This is a kernel exploit for the vulnerability known as WrongZone (or CVE-2018-9568).
+This is a kernel exploit for the vulnerability known as WrongZonev2 (or CVE-2024-9348).

 ## Oculus Quest